Trivivium/devops-2k20/report/REPORT.md

 Kubernetes.

-There are other alternatives to Docker, but it is the primary technology supporting containerization and thus an unoffical standard in the business.
+There are other alternatives to Docker, but it is the primary technology supporting containerization and thus an unofficial standard in the business.
 An example of an alternative is [Vagrant][container-2] used to provision the servers, but we deemed it less attractive as it is a rather heavy-weight solution (i.e., entire operating system) in order to gain the same isolation